 Looking at it another way, 55% of the women who have been awarded Oscars were 35 and under, whereas only 14% of men were the same:

 Perhaps we’re seeing an age bias in award nomination and granting.
 It’s reasonable to expect that older actors would be much more likely to win awards, given all their years of experience acting.
 But this is not what we see for women or men.
 Alternatively, there is an age bias in casting such that the only men and women available for an award are in these age groups.
 Disaggregating the data by decade might also reveal some interesting patterns or trends that are invisible in this data.
-There is, then, much room for speculation.Lisa Wade is a professor of sociology at Occidental College.
+There is, then, much room for speculation.Lisa Wade is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and Gender, a textbook.
-You can follow her on Twitter and Facebook.
+You can follow her on Twitter, Facebook, and Instagram.